open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch06_ID_authentication_protocol.md

 2. Verify that the token type header is `vnd.cdoc2.session-token.v2+sd-jwt`.
 3. Verify that `iat` is not in the future and `exp` is not in the past.
 4. Verify that `sub` matches the identity from the signing certificate.
-5. Verify the embedded user eID signature in the `signature` claim using the appropriate method:
-   - For **Smart-ID RP API v3**: verify using RSASSA-PSS+ACSP_V2 algorithm and the provided SID signature parameters.
-   - For **Mobile-ID**: verify using the EC public key from the user's certificate and the provided MID signature parameters.
-6. Verify the `aud` claim following the same steps 4–9 as for the auth token verification above.
+5. Verify the `aud` claim following the same steps 4–9 as for the auth token verification above.
+6. Only for **Smart-ID RP API v3** : Verify the embedded user eID signature in the `signature` claim

 ## Security of the protocol